DigitalState/Platform/platform/documentation/environments/dev/index.md

-# Dev Environment
+# Development Environment

-The dev environment is typically deployed to your local machine and is used as sandbox.
+The development environment is typically deployed to your local machine and is used as sandbox.

 It represents a tagged release of the DigitalState application and enables the developer to run a stable version on a local machine as a dockerized application.